Overview

 Example Response

-value which you can use to retrieve that plan’s details.
+Plan object to contain a plan.id value which you can use to retrieve that plan’s details.
 The plan is automatically created during the lead conversion workflow (i.e. when the lead accepts the invitation and signs up for Perch).

 5. Retrieving Plans